Syphilis is a sexually transmitted infection, or STI.

 The primary and secondary stages are when there is a greater risk of passing the infection to other people.

 This is followed by a hidden or latent stage where no symptoms are experienced.
 This can last for some years.

 This third stage of syphilis is the most dangerous, affecting around a third of people who are not treated for syphilis in the earlier stages.
 Tertiary syphilis can cause damage to the brain, nerves, eyes, heart, bones, skin or blood vessels.
 This may lead to serious or even life-threatening conditions including stroke, heart disease, dementia, loss of co-ordination, numbness, paralysis or becoming blind or deaf.

-People with syphilis are around three to five times more likely to be infected with HIV, which can enter the body through any syphilis sores which start to bleed during sex.
+People with syphilis are around three to five times more likely to be infected with HIV, which can enter the body through any syphilis sores that start to bleed during sex.

 How is syphilis diagnosed?

 A GP or doctor at a sexual health or genitourinary medicine (GUM) clinic will first examine the person's penis or vagina and anus for signs of syphilis.
 A blood test for syphilis antibodies and other STIs will be arranged.